Types of Delay Analysis in Construction

 3. As-Planned vs. As-Built

 The time impact analysis method is frequently cited in contractual provisions and can be more familiar to the parties involved.
-It requires consistent, reliable data for each impact, so you can’t use the method if this information is not available.
-However, it is considered hypothetical in nature and can be overwhelming to perform if there are numerous delay events.
+It requires consistent, reliable data for each impact, so you can’t use the method if this information is unavailable.

 5. Windows Analysis

-Spire works hard to help clients with construction delay disputes.
-Our extended analyses give you detailed records on lost productivity, time, and money.
-Our construction delay experts take a comprehensive approach, analyzing every detail of disruption claims.
+Spire works hard to assist clients with construction delay analyses and disputes.
+Our extended analyses give you detailed records of lost productivity, time, and money.
+We take a comprehensive approach, analyzing every detail of disruption claims.
 Our services extend throughout the entirety of your construction project, ensuring coverage at every point along the way.

-Contact us today to learn more about how Spire can help your project.
+Contact us today to learn more about how Spire performs delay analyses and supports clients throughout dispute resolution.

 The content included in this article is for informational purposes only and does not reflect the opinions or recommendations expressed by any individual unless otherwise stated.